 The Fair Credit Reporting Act (FCRA) requires each of the nationwide consumer reporting companies – Equifax, Experian, and TransUnion – to provide a free copy of your credit report, at your request, once every 12 months.
 Visit annualcreditreport.com to request yours immediately.
 Knowing your credit score will be a valuable asset for any future large purchases or employment opportunities that you may want to pursue in the New Year.

-- Manage your finances.
 Create a budget so you know how much you’re able to spend each month.
 Do not charge more than you have; it’s much better to pay for items in cash to avoid credit card troubles.
 Also, start a savings account in case any emergency expenses turn up.

-- Do your taxes early.
 Gather your documents and receipts now.
 It’s better to start on your taxes early to allow time for changes.
 Do a bit of research on allowable deductions so you can take advantage of the ones you’re eligible for.
 For example, medical expenses that exceed 7.5 percent of your income can be deducted.
 Starting now will give you time to gather receipts for these types of deductions.

-- Protect your assets.
 Look over insurance plans and see if any policies have changed.
 Review your homeowner’s or renter’s insurance to make sure your home is well-protected.
 Don’t forget about auto insurance and health insurance.
 Also, do a quick check-up on the warranties associated with expensive electronics to determine whether purchasing a newer model is better than extending the warranty.

-- Review your retirement plans.
 One of the best tax-reducing strategies is to contribute the maximum to your 401(k) plan.
-The Internal Revenue Service (IRS) has announced that the 2011 maximum pre-tax contribution to the 401(k) is $16,500.
+The Internal Revenue Service (IRS) has announced that the 2019 maximum pre-tax contribution to a 401(k) is $19,000.
 If your employer doesn’t have a 401(k), you may want to set up an Individual Retirement Account (IRA) on your own to ensure funds for retirement.
 Contributions to an IRA may also be tax-deductible.